South Korea

 Cliffs, Temples, Tea and Views to Infinity

-After breakfast, we leave the hotel and start the day with one of the island's most impressive natural wonders – the Jusangjeoli Cliff.
-We'll take a closer look aboard motorboats, getting up close to the monumental stone columns shaped like cubes and hexagonal prisms, carved by lava during the eruption of Mount Hallasan.
-They appear as though crafted by human hands but are, in fact, nature's creation.
+After breakfast, we leave the hotel and start the day with one of the island's most impressive natural wonders – Jusangjeoli Cliff.
+We will explore them closely by motorboats, approaching the monumental stone columns shaped like cubes and hexagonal prisms, sculpted by lava during the eruption of Mount Hallasan.
+They look as if carved by human hands, but in fact, they are nature's creation.

-After lunch, we'll delve into the realm of tranquility – visiting the Yakcheonsa Buddhist Temple, one of the largest in Asia.
-With architecture that blends strength and grace, the temple offers peace and reflection amidst green hills.
+After lunch, we will immerse ourselves in spiritual peace by visiting Yakcheonsa Buddhist Temple, one of the largest in Asia.
+With architecture combining strength and grace, the temple offers a chance for tranquillity and reflection among green hills.

-We will take a short photo break at Osulloc Tea Farm – the largest organic tea farm in Korea, renowned for its picturesque green fields and the scent of freshly picked leaves.
+We'll take a short photo break at Osulloc Tea Farm – the largest organic tea farm in Korea, known for its picturesque green fields and the aroma of freshly picked leaves.

-We continue with a stroll along Aewol Café Street, a scenic area filled with designer cafés, stylish interiors, and endless sea views.
-The Handam Coastal Walkway and Gwakji Beach await us with crystal-clear air, waves, and an incredible atmosphere.
+We continue with a walk along Aewol Café Street, a charming area full of designer cafés, stylish interiors, and endless sea views.
+The Handam Coastal Trail and Gwakji Beach await us with crystal-clear air, waves, and incredible atmosphere.

-Afterwards, we head to Jeju Airport for an evening flight to Busan (around 1 hour).
+Afterwards, we head to Jeju airport for an evening flight to Busan (approximately 1 hour).

 Day 6